Antix-Development/atlasapp/README.md

 AtlasApp is a basic texture packing application.

-Texture packs (or srite sheets as they are also known) are most often used in 2D games, and are used for both convienience and performance.
+Texture packs (or sprite sheets as they are also known) are most often used in 2D games, and are used for both convienience and performance.

 A texture pack consists of two files: